Estimated reading time:

 Below, looking at Ogury Active Insights, you can see where else users who engage with the family productivity app, Cozi Family Organizer also spend their time.
 This includes entertainment content apps like Ellentube and Cinemaniac, and other organizational apps including Grocery Shopping List – Listonic.

-So what can marketers do with this information?
-Marketers should tailor their messaging to moms based on where they are in their parenting journey.
+Advertisers should tailor their messaging to moms based on where they are in their parenting journey.
 Brands and retailers like Walmart and Target can personalize their messaging to new moms with more parenting-101 type content.
 For moms with older children, these brands and retailers can leverage their historical data and mobile user journey data to bridge a connection and reach them with relevant content.

 Reach moms with relevant recommendations

 Using mobile journey data to distinguish new moms and experienced moms is one example of how data can inform your strategies.
 The amount of working mothers has increased by almost 50% over the past 40 years.
 The mobile journey of a working mom and stay-at-home mom looks very different.
-Using the right kind of data can ensure you meet the needs of each mom.
+Using valid consent and the right kind of data can ensure you meet the needs of each mom.

-For marketers to truly connect with today’s on-the-go moms, they must ensure the content they serve is actionable, quick and useful for mothers.
+For digital advertisers to truly connect with today’s on-the-go moms, they must ensure the content they serve is actionable, quick and useful for mothers.
 An easy to transact mobile user experience, such as quick-click coupons, will be valuable to this group of moms.
 Taking into account the mom’s age, work life, interests and mobile behavior, marketers can better personalize their incentivized recommendations.

 Managing Director, Jen Patnode